Installation

 You will also need the Hugo environment to prepare some static pages for your project.
 If you wish, you can take advantage of another tool or even use an existing template, making some necessary changes in a text editor.
 Your choice.

-If you decide to give Hugo a chance, go to Hugo quick start section for starting advices.
+If you decide to give Hugo a chance, go to HUGO section for starting advices.

 Last updated